 Even today's agitator top load washing machines typically recommend HE detergents.
 This includes the ultra-durable traditional Speed Queen top load washers, which are built to last 25 years.
 (For even more information on washers, check out our washing machine buying guide!)

-I'm not even sure if non-HE detergents are even sold in stores these days, at least in the US.
+I'm not sure if non-HE detergents are even sold in stores these days, at least in the US.
 If you'd like to send me a brand of "regular" detergent that is NOT designed for HE washers, I'd love to see it!

 Can you use HE detergent in a regular washer?
 Well, the owner's manuals for all of the washing machines that I've seen over the past few years recommend or require HE detergents, even models with agitators.
 However, if you have an older top load washing machine made before HE detergents became popular, you can still use HE detergent - you will just need to use more than you would with a low-water washer.
+This is because that washer will use more water than a modern washer, which dilutes out the detergent more as a result.

 What's the Best HE Laundry Detergent?